Nielson Social Change Innovation Grant

 • Develop and test ideas, solve problems, and create opportunities.

-Made possible through the generosity of Patrick Nielson ’71 and his wife Dorris Nielson, the Nielson Social Change Innovation Grant provides Lewis & Clark College undergraduate students with funds to cover costs such as equipment or technology, educational resources, travel expenses, or other items used to strengthen grassroots efforts for progressive, systemic social change.
+The grant provides undergraduate students with funds to cover costs such as equipment or technology, educational resources, travel expenses, or other items used to strengthen grassroots efforts for progressive, systemic social change.
 This fund prioritizes applications that address community outreach and education, leadership development, root cause and power analysis, and coalition building.
 Proposals that directly address racial equity and social justice will be prioritized.

 Application Process